openvinotoolkit/openvino_notebooks/notebooks/406-3D-pose-estimation-webcam/README.md

 If you have not done so already, please follow the [Installation Guide](../../README.md) to install all required dependencies.

 Make sure your [Jupyter extension](https://github.com/jupyter-widgets/pythreejs#jupyterlab) is working properly.
+To avoid errors that may arise from the version of the dependency package, we recommend using the **Jupyterlab** instead of the Jupyter notebook to display image results.